Bhutan Science Leadership Institute – Launch

 (July 16 to 29, 2019)

 July saw the launch of a new initiative to train monastic teacher-leaders to bring enriching engagement between science and Buddhism to their community.
-The two-week institute focused on conceptual foundations of chemistry and neuroscience and began developing leadership activities they will implement starting next year.
+The two-week institute focused on conceptual foundations of chemistry and neuroscience, and began developing leadership activities they will implement starting next year.
 The 35 participants in the workshop were laity-school and monastic teachers, however, none of them had previously studied science.
-They represented 18 of the 20 districts of Bhutan, and combined reach approximately 30,000 students each year.
+They represented 18 of the 20 districts of Bhutan, with a combined reach of approximately 30,000 students each year.
 Most taught high-school aged students, and two major subjects, that included: language (Dzongkar), Buddhist philosophy, human values, and life skills.
-When discussing leadership, they reported: kindness, empathy, fairness, hard work, commitment, loyalty, confidence, patience, wisdom, and honesty among the leadership characteristics they associate with great leaders.
-Bhutan is changing fast, and the teacher-leaders joining the institute shared concerns for students mental health, such as increasing cases of depression, a slow but felt decline of cultural and community values, and unemployment among recent college graduates.
+When discussing leadership, they reported kindness, empathy, fairness, hard-work, commitment, loyalty, confidence, patience, wisdom, and honesty among the leadership characteristics they associate with great leaders.
+Bhutan is changing fast, and the teacher-leaders joining the institute shared concerns for students’ mental health, such as increasing cases of depression, a slow but felt decline of cultural and community values, and unemployment among recent college graduates.